DotanTalitman/AngularTutorial/README.md

 <br>
 If you use VSCode editor (as I'm) go to the top menu bar -->View ---> Integrated Terminal or simply press Ctrl + `
  <img src="https://github.com/DotanTalitman/AngularTutorial/blob/master/Capture-4.JPG" with="500"/>
+This will open a terminal box at the bottom of the edtior:
  <img src="https://github.com/DotanTalitman/AngularTutorial/blob/master/Capture-5.JPG" with="500"/>